yerkulees/NS1Power/readme.md

 Import-Module NS1Power

 2. Set the API key
-Set-NS1KeyFile
+Set-KeyFile

 This advanced function accepts cmdline info or a secure string object and writes the encrypted output to $KeyPath.
-From that point on Invoke-NS1APIRequest will read from that file and decrypt the data each time a function is called.
+From that point on Invoke-APIRequest will read from that file and decrypt the data each time a function is called.

 # Rate Limiting
 NS1 Takes adavantage of rate limiting API requests so we're using Invoke-WebRequest instead of Invoke-RestMethod to better utilize the header information.
-All Rate Limiting logic should happen within the Invoke-NS1APIRequest function.
+All Rate Limiting logic should happen within the Invoke-APIRequest function.
 All other functions should send API requests through that function.

 https://ns1.com/knowledgebase/api-rate-limiting